yeana-dev/algorithm-collection/README.md

-## :octocat: Algorithm Collection ✨
+# ✨ Algorithm Collection ✨

----

 This is just a set of algorithm practices I did during General Assembly SEI course.
 Feel free to leave your own solution!